The People of the Black Circle: Republishing history

 The story was republished in the collections The Sword of Conan (Gnome Press, 1952) and Conan the Adventurer (Lancer Books, 1966).
 It was first published by itself in book form by Donald M. Grant, Publisher, Inc. in 1974.
 It has most recently been republished in the collections The Conan Chronicles Volume 1: The People of the Black Circle (Gollancz, 2000) and The Bloody Crown of Conan (Del Rey, 2005).

-Adaptation
+Adaptations

 The story was adapted by Roy Thomas, John Buscema and Alfredo Alcala in Savage Sword of Conan #16-19 (Reprinted in 2008 by Dark Horse Comics in Savage Sword of Conan, Volume Two – ISBN 1-59307-894-3).
+Dark Horse Comics also adapted the story as a miniseries by Fred Van Lente.
 The story has also been adapted by publishing company Ablaze in their "Cimmerian" series of comics.